HarshiChandrafari/Movie_recommendation_using_cpp/README.md

-Here's an example of how you can structure your README file to explain the project in detail, including how you predict the top 5 movies and how you get a rating for a particular movie.

----

-# Movie Recommendation System
+# Movie Recommendation System in C++

 ## Project Overview

-This project implements a **Movie Recommendation System** that predicts top movies for a user and provides a predicted rating for a movie the user has not rated yet, based on similarities with other users.
+This project implements a **Movie Recommendation System** that predicts top movies 5 for a user and provides a predicted rating for a movie the user has not rated yet, based on similarities with other users.
 The system uses a **cosine similarity** method to calculate user similarity and a **weighted average** technique to predict ratings.

 ### Key Features
 - **Top 5 Movie Prediction**: Recommend the top 5 movies to a user based on their similarity to other users.
-- **Rating Prediction**: Predict the rating a user would give to a movie that they have not yet rated, based on ratings from similar users.
+- **Rating Prediction**: Predict the rating a user would give to a movie that they have not yet rated based on ratings from similar users.

 ---